 First, you need to remove the old strings.
 To do this, you need to loosen them by turning the tuning pegs.
 You can do this manually or you can use a string winder.
 You loosen them in order to release the tension in the strings.
 Once they’ve loosened, you can either cut the strings in the middle to make the job faster, but it’s not necessary.
 Remove the strings from the tuning pegs.
 Then pull out the bridge pins that hold the strings in place.
 Use needle-nose pliers to do this, but be careful not to hurt the bridge.

 Get the ball of the string and put it down the hole of the bridge.
 Push it in with the bridge pin.
 Pull-on the string until you feel the ball come up against the bottom of the pin.
 Then tug on the string to make sure that the pin doesn’t pop out.
 Run the string up.
 You’re usually given much more string than you actually need.
-You only need about 3 inches past the hole that it’s going into.
+You only require about 3 inches past the hole that it’s going into.
 So you can either cut what you don’t need now or choose to do it later.
 Then insert the string into the hole of its corresponding tuning peg.
 Crease the string at the top of the hole toward the inside of the guitar and away from the tuning key.
 Wrap the string around the peg once, then start twisting the tuning key.
 This may take a lot of twisting, so some people like to use a peg winder, but you can choose to do it manually.

 (For the 3 lower-pitched strings, turn the key so the pegs rotate counterclockwise.
 For the 3 higher-pitched strings, rotate the pegs clockwise.
 This is to ensure that the strings wrap from the middle of the neck over the top of the post and to the outside of the guitar and toward the tuning key).